Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Hash functions

+The following hash functions are based on SHA-3 Derived Functions as specified by [NIST SP 800-185](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf).

 #### Hash256

 `Hash256` is a secure hash function that takes a variable-length binary string `x` as input and outputs a 256-bit string.